 A portable ice maker works a little differently, too compared to commercial ice makers.
 So how does a portable ice maker work exactly?
 Instead of filling an ice mold with water and then putting the ice mold into a freezer, a portable ice maker freezes the water directly, so it takes much less time to complete a batch of ice.
 Here’s a detailed explanation of how an works.

 1) Water is added into the unit’s water reservoir, up to the fill line.
-Because these units are meant to be portable, they’re not connected to a water line and must be filled manually.
+Because these units are meant to be portable, they’re not connected to a and must be filled manually.
 That means you just pour the water directly into it with a faucet, bucket, jug, etc.

 2) The water is pumped via a hole in the bottom of the reservoir through a water filter and up to an ice tray at the top of the unit.
 Any overflow spills back into the reservoir.